BR-NPA: A Non-Parametric High-Resolution Attention Model to improve the Interpretability of Attention: Experiments

 \textbf{The relevance of the representative vectors extracted via the proposed model}: For this purpose, $5$ classification layers were added to the network and were fed with a different set of representative vectors as input.
 Precisely, instead of receiving the $3$ representative vectors, \textsl{i.e.,} $\{\hat{f}_1,\hat{f}_2,\hat{f}_3\}$, the $5$ layers only receive the following vector or combination of vectors: $\{\hat{f}_1,\hat{f}_2\}$, $\{\hat{f}_2,\hat{f}_3\}$, $\{\hat{f}_1\}$,$\{\hat{f}_2\}$ and $\{\hat{f}_3\}$.
 Each additional layer was trained by adding a cross-entropy term to the loss function.
-By doing so, the final new loss function is an accumulation of the 6 cross-entropy terms.
+The sum is then divided by the total number of terms, which is 6.
+By doing so, the final new loss function is the average of the 6 cross-entropy terms.
 To prevent the supplementary layers from adjusting the feature vectors for their needs, we prevent their gradients from back-propagating to the features.

-Similar to the previous ablation studies, the model with additional layers was trained in high-resolution without distillation.
-The accuracy of each of the supplementary layers (and the main layer) is summarized in Table~\ref{tab:vecInd}.
+Similar to the previous ablation study, the model with additional layers was trained in high-resolution without distillation or hyper-parameter optimization.
+The accuracy of each of the supplementary layers (and the main layer) is summarized in Table~\ref{tab:vecInd} on the three datasets.
 As shown, when using only one vector, performance decreases along with the ranking of the feature vectors (from 1 to 3).
 Similarly, when removing one of the vectors from the full set, the accuracy also drops.
-This observation proves indirectly that the contribution of each attention map to the task is relevant to the ranking of the feature.
+This observation proves indirectly that the contribution of each representative vector to the task is related to the ranking of the feature.
+Note that the performance of the model on CUB-200-2011 using the active selection method with refining from the previous ablation study ($80.3\%$) is different from the performance of the model using all three vectors $\{\hat{f}_1,\hat{f}_2,\hat{f}_3\}$.
+This is because, in the latter, the loss is an average of 6 terms, which means that the cross-entropy term of the model is multiplied by a $1/6$ factor, which is equivalent to using a learning rate smaller by a factor of $1/6$ compared to the previous experiment.

+The impact of the choice of N on the training time is studied in the next section.